Stirling Engine

 The Microgen unit, developed by BG Group from a US (Sunpower) design, is a LFPSE which is intended for wall-mounting; it contains a supplementary burner which enables it to meet the full heating requirements for even larger homes.

 Following disposal by BG Group in 2007, development of the Microgen unit was taken over by MEC, a consortium of gas boiler companies (Viessmann, Baxi, Vaillant, Remeha) and Sunpower.
-Each of the boiler companies is expected to market their own variant of micro CHP unit incorporating the MEC engine, now being manufactured in China.

 Although based on a virtually identical core LFPSE as the MEC derivatives, this unit is more realistically housed within an integrated floor-mounted unit incorporating a hot water cylinder.